 Omnichannel communication and business continuity

-The most competitive contact centers operate on a wide range of channels of communications.
-Those call centers that haven’t an option to interact with customers through email, chat, social media, SMS, are behind the curve.
+The most competitive contact centers operate on a wide range of channels of communication.
+Those call centers that haven’t an option to interact with customers through email, chat, social media, or SMS, are behind the curve.